Well-posedness and stability analysis of a landscape evolution model: The landscape evolution model

-The functions $E = E(t,x,y)$ and $S = S(t,x,y)$ represent the erosion speed of the soil and the sedimentation speed respectively, with $t \geq 0$, $(x,y) \in \RR^2$.
 The parameter $K > 0$ is a constant, and the term $K \Delta z$ models the creep of the soil.
 This phenomenon is a slow diffusive movement of the soil which occurs at large time and space scales.
-This movement is caused by several processes, such as the gravitational flow of the soil, the expansions and contractions of the soil due to freeze-thaw, wet-dry and hot-cold cycles, or biological activity.
+This movement is caused by several processes, such as the gravitational flow of the soil, wind, rain splash, expansions and contractions of the soil due to freeze-thaw, wet-dry and hot-cold cycles, or biological activity.
 In sufficiently eroded landscape there are generally not many sharp edges, and this creep term, which tends to smooth the bottom surface models this phenomenon.
 We shall see that this term plays a significant role in the well-posedness of the model.
-However, the creeping effect is not supposed to be relevant in the formation of patterns as it is a short time effect and should be supposed to be small in comparison to the erosion and sedimentation terms.\\
+However, the creep effect is not supposed to be relevant in the formation of patterns as it is a short time effect and should be supposed to be small in comparison to the erosion and sedimentation terms.\\

 The erosion of the surface is caused by the shear stress and the friction of the water flow.
-Assuming that the fluid velocity is constant across the fluid layer, this amounts to consider that the erosion increases with the (norm of the) water velocity, and with the water height.
-Consequently, as in \cite{howard_channel_1983}, we will suppose that the erosion speed depends on a power of the norm of the water velocity, and of a power of the water height.
+Assuming that the fluid velocity is constant across the fluid layer, this amounts to consider that the erosion increases with the (norm of the) water velocity, and with the water discharge $Q$, as in \cite{howard_channel_1983}:

+Consequently, as $Q = hv$, we will suppose that the erosion speed depends on a power of the norm of the water velocity, and of a power of the water height.
 Thus we set

-where $e$ is the erosion speed in the conditions $h=H$ and $|v|=V$ with $H,V>0$ that respectively represent a reference fluid height and fluid velocity.\\
+where $e$ is the erosion speed in the conditions $h=H$ and $|v|=V$ with $H,V>0$ that respectively represent a reference fluid height and fluid velocity. \\

 The sedimentation occurs when the concentration of sediments in water is high enough.
 The sedimentation speed increases with the concentration of sediment in the fluid.
 For the sake of simplicity, we suppose that this speed is proportional to the concentration and we set: